kietly/cs109a/twitter-nlp.md

     trust

-Let's analyze the ratios before we discard them.
-A scatter matrix plots indicates that a linear correlation exists between ratio_neu and ratio_neg.
+A scatter matrix plot indicates that a linear correlation exists between ratio_neu and ratio_neg.
 We will keep ratio_neg because it does not appear to be correlated.

 ```python